-Long-duration average EMF exposures were calculated for small regions immediately surrounding the mattress- or rock-covered cables and at interconnection structures, where some fish species may spend more time.
-The magnetic-field strengths at the Offshore Substations and WTG structures averaged in a volume of water where some species would likely be present were calculated to be far below levels at which long-term exposure has been reported to affect the physiology or behavior of some fish species.
+Average EMF exposures of longer duration were calculated for small regions immediately surrounding the mattress- or rock-covered cables and at interconnection structures, where some fish species may spend more time.
+The magnetic-field strengths at the Offshore Substations and WTG structures averaged in a volume of water where some species would likely be present were calculated to be far below levels at which longer-term exposures have been reported to affect the physiology or behavior of some fish species.
 These conclusions are consistent with that of the U.S. Pacific Northwest National Laboratory's comprehensive review of the ecological impacts of Marine Renewable Energy development, which concluded that "there has been no evidence to show that EMFs at the levels expected from MRE [Marine Renewable Energy] devices will cause an effect (whether negative or positive) on any species" (Copping et al. 2016).
 New research summarized in a September 2020 update to this report is consistent with the conclusions of the 2016 report.